 Many times students request aid in excess of the total account charges.
 Once funds post to the student's account, any funds in excess of the posted charges create a credit balance on the account.
-In compliance with federal regulations, the University will mail an excess funds (stipend) check within 14 calendar days from the date the credit balance was created on the account.

-It is University policy to mail all refund checks to the current address on file.
+In compliance with federal regulations, the University will mail an excess funds (stipend) check within 14 calendar days from the date the Title IV credit balance was created on the account.
+It is University policy to mail all stipend checks to the current address on file.
 Students who wish to change their address must go through the Office of Academic Records, update their address on the Student Portal, or contact their SSC to make this change.
 Students may be subject to a \$25 charge for stop payments made after 21 business days of mailing date.
+Any credit balance created that is a result of a credit card payment will be returned to the credit card that was initially used or can be used to pay for charges in the next payment period.